-Equity investments consist of common shares, preferred shares, partnership units and warrants held in non-public companies.
-At the end of each financial reporting period, the Company's management estimates the fair value of its equity investments based on the criteria below and records such valuations in the financial statements.
+Equity Investments consist of common shares, preferred shares, partnership units and warrants held in non-public companies that are focused on the production or conservation of energy or energy efficiency improvements.
+At the end of each financial reporting period, the Company's management estimates fair value of its investments based on the criteria below and records such valuations in the financial statements.
 Options and warrants of non-public companies are carried at \$nil.

-Equity investments are initially recorded at cost, being the fair value at the time of acquisition.
-At each reporting period thereafter, the fair value of an equity investment may, depending on circumstances, be adjusted by taking into account the following circumstances:
+Equity Investments are initially recorded at cost, being the fair value at the time of acquisition.
+At each reporting period thereafter, the fair value of an investment may, depending on circumstances, be adjusted by taking into account the following circumstances:

-- There has been a significant subsequent equity financing provided by outside investors at a valuation above or below the current fair value of the investee company, in which case the fair value of the investment is adjusted to the value at which the financing took place; or - Based on financial information received from the investee company it is apparent to the Company that the investee company is unlikely to be able to continue as a going concern, in which case the fair value of the investment is adjusted downward; or the investee company is placed into receivership or bankruptcy; or - There have been significant corporate, political, operating or economic events affecting the investee company that, in the Company's opinion, have a positive or negative impact on the investee company's prospects and, therefore, its fair value.
+- There has been a significant subsequent equity financing provided by outside investors at a valuation above or below the current fair value of the investee company, in which case the fair value of the investment is adjusted to the value at which the financing took place; or - Based on financial information received from the investee company it is apparent to the Company that the investee company is unlikely to be able to continue as a going concern, in which case the fair value of the investment is adjusted downward; The investee company is placed into receivership or bankruptcy; or - There have been significant corporate, political, operating or economic events affecting the investee company that, in the Company's opinion, have a positive or negative impact on the investee company's prospects and, therefore, its fair value.
 In these circumstances, the adjustment to the fair value of the investment will be based on management's judgment and any value estimated may not be ultimately realized or realizable.
-Such events include, without limitation: - receipt or denial by the investee company of necessary approvals that allow or prevent the investee company to proceed with its project(s); - release by the investee company of positive or negative technical results, which either proves or disproves its technical prospects; and - management changes by the investee company that the Company's management believes will have a very positive or negative impact on the investee company's ability to achieve its objectives and build value for shareholders.
+Such events include, without limitation: receipt or denial by the investee company of necessary approvals that allow or prevent the investee company to proceed with its project(s); - receipt or denial by the investee company of necessary approvals that allow or prevent the investee company to proceed with its project(s); - release by the investee company of positive or negative technical results, which either proves or disproves its technical prospects; and - o management changes by the investee company that the Company's management believes will have a very positive or negative impact on the investee company's ability to achieve its objectives and build value for shareholders.